Find out more about electricity meters, the different types available, and which ones could save you money on your bills.

-But which is best for you, and can you save money by switching to a different type of electricity meter?
+But which is best for you, and can you save money switching to a different meter?

-Most homes in the UK are fitted with standard electricity meters.
+Most UK homes have a standard electricity meter.
 These show your energy usage in kilowatt hours (kWh) using a simple mechanical display.
-It's easy to take a reading from a standard meter - just make a note of the black numbers, reading from left to right.
+It's easy to take a reading – just make a note of the black numbers, reading from left to right.

-There might also be some red numbers, but you don't need to pay attention to these - they represent figures after the decimal point, and your supplier doesn't need to know about them.
+There might also be red numbers.
+Ignore them – they represent figures after the decimal point, and your supplier doesn't need to know about them.

-They're not as perplexing as they might seem - you simply need to take note of the numbers that each dial is pointing towards (again, ignoring the red numbers if they're present).
-If the needles on some of the dials are pointing to a position between two figures, record the number that the needle has just passed.
+You need to take note of the numbers that each dial is pointing towards (again, ignoring any red numbers).
+If the needles on some of the dials are pointing between two figures, record the number the needle has just passed.

 These electronic meters display their readings on LCD screens.
-You might need to press a button in order to access the the figure.
-Take note of the first five figures, and ignore the final figure if it begins with 0.1.
+You might need to press a button to display the figure.
+Take note of the first five figures, and ignore the final figure if it begins with 0.1

-Some electricity suppliers provide tariffs designed for people who use most of their energy at off-peak times, such as at night.
-These are known as Economy 7 and Economy 10 tariffs.
-Collectively, they're sometimes referred to as variable rate meters.
+Some suppliers provide tariffs designed for people who use most of their energy at off-peak times, usually at night.
+These are known as Economy 7 and Economy 10 tariffs and are sometimes referred to as variable-rate meters.

-If you're on an Economy 7 or Economy 10 electricity tariff, your meter will display two different figures - one for energy consumed during 'normal' times, and one for energy consumed during off-peak times.
-Since each figure relates to a different unit rate, your energy supplier needs to know both numbers in order to provide you with accurate bills.
+If you're on an Economy 7 or Economy 10 electricity tariff, your meter will display two different figures.
+One for energy consumed during 'normal' times, and one for energy consumed during the cheaper hours.
+Since each figure relates to a different unit rate, your energy supplier needs to know both numbers to provide you with accurate bills.

-Most prepayment meters are digital, and by default will show the amount of remaining credit left on your account so that you know when it's time to top up.
-If you need to provide a reading to your supplier, pressing a button on the meter will change the display so that it shows you the figure you need.
+Most prepayment meters are digital.
+They display remaining credit so you know when to top up.
+If you need to provide a reading, pressing a button on the meter will change the display so that it shows you the figure you need.

 As the name suggests, smart meters are intelligent devices that provide detailed information on how and when you use your energy.

-They also communicate with your energy supplier, providing them with accurate updates on how much energy you've used.
-This means there's no need to take manual meter readings - the smart meter does it all for you, and you'll only be billed for the energy you actually use.
+They also communicate with your energy supplier, sending them accurate updates on how much energy you've used.
+This means there's no need to take manual meter readings.
+The smart meter does it all for you, and you'll only be billed for the energy you actually use.

-With so many types of electricity meter available, it can be tricky to know which one will be right for you.
-A number of factors are likely to influence your decision, including how much energy you use on a daily basis, whether your home uses a storage heater, and whether you're willing to restrict your electricity usage to off-peak times.
+With so many types of electricity meter available, it can be difficult to know which one is right for you.
+Things you need to consider include: how much energy you use on a daily basis; whether your home uses a storage heater; and whether you're willing to restrict your electricity usage to off-peak times.

-Using the majority of your electricity during off-peak hours means you're likely to benefit from the savings that a variable rate meter (such as Economy 7) can provide.
-Ideally your home should also have a storage heater installed - this will allow you to pre-heat your water overnight when energy is cheapest.
+Using most of your electricity during off-peak hours means you can benefit from the savings of a variable-rate meter (such as Economy 7).
+Your home should ideally have a storage heater installed.
+This will allow you to pre-heat your water overnight when energy is cheapest.

-You may only have the choice of using a prepayment meter, this is because you have to pay in advance, so the energy supplier is guaranteed to get their money but it can be expensive for the consumer.
+You may only have the choice of using a prepayment meter.
+This is because you have to pay in advance, so the supplier is guaranteed to get their money.
+However, paying for energy this way can be expensive.

-This doesn't mean that you can't shop around and change your tariff or even switch providers to make sure you're getting the cheapest deal available to you.
+You can still shop around and change your tariff, or even switch providers, to make sure you're getting the best deal.